terrysahaidak/react-native-gallery-toolkit/website/docs/standalone-gallery.md

 ### `renderImage`

 Callback that can be used to render custom image component.
-As an example, it can be used to render custom loading/error states.
+As an example, it can be used to render custom loading/error states or if you want to use custom Image component (`FastImage`, for example).

+By default it uses Image component provided by React Native.

 type | default | required
 ------ | ------ | ------